bdunc521/Git_practice/Readme.md

 Repository Description

     This repository is for me to practice using Git.
 I will practice creating different files and using a variety of commands.
+    These are test edits I am adding to the file.